MicrosoftDocs/architecture-center/docs/reference-architectures/data/cluedin-content.md

 - CluedIn stores the cleaned, processed data in SQL or Redis databases, and provides the data to analytics services to generate insights.

-- CluedIn security grants permissions and controls access to different services through [Azure role-based access control (RBAC)](/azure/role-based-access-control/overview), with [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) security key control and [Azure Monitor](https://azure.microsoft.com/services/monitor/) logging.
+- CluedIn security grants permissions and controls access to different services through Azure role-based access control (RBAC), with Azure Key Vault security key control and Azure Monitor logging.

-- [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines/) continuous integration and continuous delivery (CI/CD) pipelines trigger deployments and rolling updates to the AKS environment.
+- Azure Pipelines continuous integration and continuous delivery (CI/CD) pipelines handle deployments and rolling updates to the AKS environment.

 ## Components